Why Feeding a Package of Bees Matters?

-Setting Up A New Home For Your Bees
+Setting Up A New Hive For Your Bees

 Feed A New Package of Bees For A Boost

-We beekeepers often get funny looks from cashiers as we check out a buggy full of cane sugar.
+We beekeepers often get funny looks from cashiers as we check out a shopping care full of cane sugar.
 Feeding a package of bees to a point of self sufficiency requires more sugar than you might think.